Peter V'landys: Personal life

 V'landys was one of three children and described his family as "very poor".
 He said "My parents sometimes had to go without food to feed the three kids.
 Dad worked 18-hour days in the Wollongong steelworks...Mum worked 12-hour shifts in a cafe."

 V'landys grew up in Wollongong where he attended Keira Boys High School before graduating in 1984 from the University of Wollongong with a Bachelor of Commerce degree, majoring in accountancy.
 Whilst at university, he worked as a glass collector and cellarman at the Unanderra Hotel to support himself.

 He is of Greek heritage from Kythira; the spelling "V'landys" is an alternative spelling of his original Greek surname "Vlandis", first used by one of his high school teachers.

-Noted comedic duo Roy & HG christened V'Landys The Man of Feathers, on account to his proactive approach to governing the NRL, suggesting he was 'dragging [associated parties] kicking and screaming over the line' in a bid to modernize the league by updating rules pertaining to penalties.
+Noted comedic duo Roy & HG christened V'Landys The Man of Feathers, on account of his proactive approach to governing the NRL, suggesting he was 'dragging [associated parties] kicking and screaming over the line' in a bid to modernize the league by updating rules pertaining to penalties.